ben-meiring/taylor-green-vortex-pinn/README.md

 ## Overview

-We implement a physics-informed neural network (PINN) for the 2D Taylor-Green vortex.
-We train the network to model time-dependent vorticity and velocity fields of an incompressible fluid by minimizing a loss of the form
+We implement a physics-informed neural network (PINN) for the two-dimensional Taylor–Green vortex.
+We train the network to model the time-dependent velocity field $\mathbf{u}=(u,v)$ and vorticity $\omega=\partial_xv-\partial_yu$ of an incompressible fluid.
+The loss is given by the integral of the squared PDE residuals,

 ```math
 \mathcal{L}_{\mathrm{EOM}}